 Being a small town, Jackson Springs does not have a public transit system used by locals to get to and from work.

-Jackson Springs ranks among the bottom of the nation in terms of college education compared to other cities and towns: only 0.00% of people over 25 have a college degree.
+In terms of college education, Jackson Springs ranks among the least educated cities in the nation, as only 0.00% of people over 25 have a bachelor's degree or advanced degree.

 The per capita income in Jackson Springs in 2022 was $26,005, which is lower middle income relative to North Carolina and the nation.
 This equates to an annual income of $104,020 for a family of four.